 Our regular administrative tasks include:

-Commenting on planning applications of which there were several this year, on NCC consultations, especially the Core Strategy planning document.
+Commenting on planning applications of which there were quite a few this year, on NCC consultations, especially the Core Strategy planning document and on proposed electoral boundary changes.

 We made support grants of £200 each to the Glanton Memorial Hall and to Whittingham Burial Ground.